-One moment I’m being charmed by a classical Chinese sleeve dance, and the next I’m falling down a rabbit hole watching communist thugs and corrupted homosexual youth persecuting pure and innocent Falun Gong members.
+One moment I’m being charmed by a classical Chinese sleeve dance, and the next I’m falling down a rabbit hole watching communist thugs and corrupted gay youth persecuting pure and innocent Falun Gong members.
 One guy’s eyes are harvested in a Chinese prison, to the backdrop of dramatic dance flips.
-It’s interesting that what might currently be the most internationally well known piece of Chinese performing art—with seven troupes (and growing) touring the world simultaneously—is so outspokenly attacking the Chinese government.
+It’s interesting that what might currently be the most internationally well-known piece of Chinese performing art—with seven troupes (and growing) touring the world simultaneously—is so outspokenly attacking the Chinese government.

-I think this show had the opposite of their intended effect on me.
-I now think that, though Falun Gong has been harshly persecuted within China, they are likely a dangerous cult rather than the mere meditation movement I’d heard about.
+I think the show had the opposite of its intended effect on me.
+I now think that, although Falun Gong has been harshly persecuted within China, they are likely a dangerous cult rather than the mere meditation movement I’d heard about.
 I saw endless similarities between what was on stage and the cult I was born into.
-Stories of faith healing, religious persecution stemming only from their pure love for mankind, scenes of spreading the leader’s writings on city streets (how I grew up), an apocalypse that the leader uses his magical powers to save believers from, fantasies about violent police undergoing dramatic conversions to their cause… Hell, even the approach of spreading their message through music and dance was a core strategy in my own cult.
+Stories of faith healing, religious persecution stemming only from their pure love for mankind, scenes of spreading the leader’s writings on city streets (how I spent much of my childhood), an apocalypse that the leader uses his magical powers to save believers from, fantasies about violent police undergoing dramatic conversions to their cause… Hell, even their approach of spreading their message through music and dance was a core strategy in my own cult.

 Reading online afterward, I learned that Shen Yun’s founder and artistic director (listed only as “D.F.” in the program guide I was given at the event) is none other than Falun Gong leader Li Hongzhi.
 We literally paid to attend a cult recruiting event.